Augustus Charles Gregory: Explorations

-Two years later, Gregory with his brother Gregory, led an expedition to examine the course of the Gascoyne River and, in particular, to look for new pasture-land.
+Gregory, along with his brother Gregory, led an expedition to examine the course of the Gascoyne River and, in particular, to look for new pasture-land.
 The party left on 2 September 1848, crossing the Murchison River on 25 September, but the country was very dry and it became difficult to water the horses.
 Gregory decided to turn south again in the beginning of October, and on 6 October decided to rest the horses by the Murchison River.
-The party returned to Perth on 12 November after having found good pastures.
-Despite water supply difficulties, about 1500 mi were covered in a period of 10 weeks.